 Does are typically bred to kid once a year, but sometimes a doe will “milk through,” which means that they will continue milking past the typical time period.
 Does are typically able to continue having kids up until 10 years of age, sometimes a bit older.
 The doe’s condition and ease of kidding should be taken into account when this decision is made.
 Kidding problems can occur to any doe at any age, but as they get older there is a higher risk.
 If a doe has difficult births, high-number births, or struggles to stay in condition while lactating, she may need to be retired sooner than age 10.
 If she does really well, she may be able to breed a little past age 10.

-I do not bottle feed kids unless the mother cannot feed them, because it is unnecessary in a tested CAE-free herd and it is best for them to be dam raised.
+I do not bottle feed kids unless the mother cannot feed them, because it is unnecessary in a clean and tested herd, and it is best for them to be dam raised.
 It is a myth that kids must be bottle fed in order to be friendly.
 Time spent with them is the key to friendly kids.
 I want my goats to learn appropriate goat behavior from their mothers.
 I feel that repeated bottle feeding generation after generation can eventually breed some mothering instinct out of the line.
 That is just my opinion, so take it for what it’s worth.
 Either way, I believe that a strong mothering instinct is extremely important to consider when breeding livestock with sustainability in mind, and it’s impossible to assess that instinct if kids are pulled at birth.
 If livestock cannot successfully reproduce and care for young on their own, they are not sustainable.

 Of course I do my best to make the best possible circumstances and to attend every birth, because mama’s do need a little help sometimes especially when it’s cold or they have multiples quickly.
 In the wild even the best mothers would lose kids under those circumstances.
 And of course things do go wrong in labor sometimes.
-I am absolutely not a “they’ll just have them on pasture on their own and everything will be fine” person because that is simply not true, and I think taking that attitude is extremely irresponsible.
+I am absolutely not a “they’ll just have them whenever, wherever on their own and everything will be fine” person because that is simply not true, and I think taking that attitude is extremely irresponsible.

 I won’t breed does who have major kidding problems repeatedly.
 Kidding problems can crop up as flukes due to placement or an abnormally large single kid, but in the case of repeated difficulties in the same doe or a severe issue (like a c-section), the doe should be retired.
-I have a two strike rule.
+I have a three strike rule.
 If a doe has a particularly difficult labor requiring a lot of assistance or veterinary help, I will give her one more kidding because malrepresentaion and abnormally large kids can occur by happenstance.
 If it happens again she is retired from breeding.
 I have a one-strike rule for c-sections.

 The vast majority of births will go smoothly, and Nigerians are known for being easy kidders.
 Sometimes they give birth too easily in fact, and the babies shoot out before mom can clean and dry them.
 This is another good reason to be present at birth.
 Kids can get chilled or suffocate if mom has too many too fast and can’t care for all of them quickly enough.
 I also lost a kid once when the doe gave birth without even noticing it herself.
 I honestly think she didn’t even realize she had pushed out a second kid — I didn’t until I noticed something strange looking behind her.
 It was a very small kid and just a little premature — its teeth had not come through the gums yet.
 Another day or two of gestation and that kid may have lived.